kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 Here, `orders` is a table that is connected to `users` via a foreign key-primary key relationship (`orders.user_id <> users.user_id`).
 Within the aggregation function inputs, the `<start_offset>` (`0` in the example) and `<end_offset>` (`30` in the example) parameters refer to the time period you want to aggregate across, relative to a given anchor time.
+Both `<start_offset>` and `<end_offset>` should be non-negative, and `<end_offset>` values should be strictly greater than `<start_offset>`.
 As such, the example query can be understood as: "Predict the sum of prices of all the orders a user will do in the next 30 days".

 Note that by default, the anchor time is set to the maximum timestamp present in your relational data, but can be fully customized in `predict` and `evaluate` tools.
-Both `<start_offset>` and `<end_offset>` should be non-negative, and `<end_offset>` values should be strictly greater than `<start_offset>`.
-Note that `<start_offset>` is not limited to `0`.
+The `<start_offset>` value is not limited to be always `0`.
 For example, a `<start_offset>` value of `10` and an `<end_offset>` value of `30` implies that you want to aggregate from 10 days later (excluding the 10th day) to 30 days later (including the 30th day).

 The following values for `<time_unit>` are supported: `seconds`, `minutes`, `hours`, `days`, `weeks`, `months` The time unit of the aggregation defaults to `days` if none is specified.